📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Public/other audiences

-Results and Impact The Festival of Communities is an annual event organised by QMUL's Centre for Public Engagement (Platinum Engage Watermark from NCCPE) in which all departments across the university participate, in partnership with the borough of Tower Hamlets.
+Results and Impact The Festival of Communities was an annual event organised by QMUL's Centre for Public Engagement (Platinum Engage Watermark from NCCPE) in which all departments across the university participate, in partnership with the borough of Tower Hamlets.
 Curzon and Brodie ran a stall in June 2022, engaging with visiting families about computer science research.
 We hosted a number of fun activities including close-up table magic illustrating the links between magic and computer science, colouring in (making a half-human, half-computer 'cyborg' hat) and Pixel Puzzles.
 We also gave away lots of free material to primary and secondary-aged children and their families and chatted with them about computing stories in the news, and answered their questions.
 We also had with us a 3rd year undergraduate student as a helper and we got her involved in doing some of the magic tricks and explaining the science, and engaging with families too.

 Workshop at QMUL's Festival of Communities

-Curzon delivered an interactive fun family magic show for approx 30 people in Tower Hamlets Park, demonstrating how magic is linked to computer science and how magicians and computer scientists actually think alike.
+Curzon also delivered in 2022 an interactive fun family magic show for approx 30 people in Tower Hamlets Park, demonstrating how magic is linked to computer science and how magicians and computer scientists actually think alike.
 QMUL's Festival of Communities is a two-day engagement event.
 On the first day QMUL staff go into the community and put on an event in the park, on the second day we invite the community to come to QMUL with events on campus.

 https://teachinglondoncomputing.org/2022/05/25/colour-in-a-computer-and-see-the-magic-of-computer-science-at-qmuls-engageqms-festival-of-communities-11-12-june-2022-free-family-fun-jb/